DRAFT

 Respectfully submitted,

-Approved ____________ Martha L. Beyersdorf
+Approved: Martha L. Beyersdorf

 Select Board Secretary